Archie Comics: Sabrina the Teenage Witch

 In 1996, cable network Showtime aired Sabrina the Teenage Witch, a live-action TV movie starring Melissa Joan Hart as Sabrina.
 The film served as the pilot for a TV series, also starring Hart, which began airing in the fall of 1996 on ABC.
 The sitcom was relatively faithful to the comic book series (despite major revisions to the character's backstory that were later retconned into the comic books), and enjoyed a lengthy run until 2003.
 It is now available in its entirety on DVD, as is the original TV movie.

 Riverdale

 By October 2014, Greg Berlanti was developing a drama series for Fox titled Riverdale with Berlanti and Sarah Schechter as executive producers through Berlanti Productions, and Roberto Aguirre-Sacasa writing the series.
 It would feature Archie, Betty, Veronica, Jughead, Cheryl, Toni, Sweetpea, Fangs, Reggie, Kevin, Josie & the Pussycats, and all of the parents.
 In July 2015, the pilot was moved to The CW.
 In addition to the series offering a bold, subversive take on the gang, Aguirre-Sacasa has described Riverdale as "Archie meets Twin Peaks".
 The pilot was ordered by the network in January 2016 with filming set to begin in the spring.
 Archie is portrayed by actor KJ Apa.
+The series ran for seven seasons from January 2017 to August 2023.